Last updated at 16:30, 12 Aug 2015 Uploaded at 21:39, 6 Oct 2013

 4. Activate the AOS.esp in your mod manager or from the Skyrim launcher

 5. All the other folders in the installer archive contain compatibility patches for many popular mods.
 Place all needed patch .esp plugins in the Data directory as well.
+If you use Dawnguard, make sure to use the version of any applicable patches located in folders ending in "- Dawnguard YES".

 7. Play the game!